refiner-io/js-client-npm/readme.md

 ## Usage

+The repository includes [sample implementations](https://github.com/refiner-io/js-client-npm/tree/master/examples) for Next.js and Vue.js frameworks.

+Check out our [documentation](https://refiner.io/docs/kb/install-client/npm-package/) for more information on how to initalize and use the client.

 ### Quick installation

 Copy & paste the code below into your applications and replace the static value ‘REFINER_PROJECT_ID’.
 You can find your project ID in the your Refiner dashboard under "Settings > Installation".